Almostcompletedprojects/EnderSpark/README.md

 <img src="Photos/CAD.jpg" width="400">

 This is the CAD of the second version, the extruder (nema 17 + a brass cylinder) is pulling the wire all the way from the tensionner.
-The tensionner conssit of two all bearing pressing into each other like a 3D printer extruder, the sping can b adjust to block more the wire and provide more tension.
+The tensionner conssit of two ball bearing pressing into each other like a 3D printer extruder, the sping can be adjust to block more the wire and provide more tension.
+A standard value of tension for a 0.25mm wire is 18N, I don't have an easy way to measure it for now.
+Maybe I can link the tension with the resonance frequency and use an audio app for calibration.

-Then, the wire need to be guided very precisely, for the upper guide I use a off the shelf rubis nozzle with a plastic nozzle around it for watercooling.
+Then, the wire need to be guided very precisely, for the upper guide I use an off the shelf rubis nozzle.
+A water jet is used to evacuate the chips, the nozzle is printed in pla, the pressure is not that high.
 The lower guide is a ceramic ball bearing with a PLA spacer and a .4mm brass nozzle to push the wire against the spacer.
 The two other ball bearings (ceramic for the lower one and steel with plastic cover for the upper one) just guide the wire to the extruder.

 The ball bearings needs to be in ceramic for three reason:
 1. Corosion
 2. No lubricant can desovle in water
 3. High hardness
+4. Electrical insulation

 The wire is connected to the (-) terminal of the PSU by the brass wheel and in the future a tungsten carbide contact block, but since the wire emit EMF like an antenna, I want to ground as much metal as I can, so the whole motor assembly is at the same potential as the wire, but the frame of the printer and the red part are grounded.
 The voltage arent high so a layer of epoxy or an anodization is enougth to insulate the two regions.